ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

     // put your error handling here
   }
 ```
-To store our ssh keys we can use the following struct
+To store our ssh keys we can use the following structure:

 ```
 // SSHKey contains ssh key information